naver-ai/KoBBQ/README.md

 ## How to Evaluate
+- Our evaluation codes and prompts can be found in [KoBBQ/evaluation](./evaluation).

 ### With Evaluation Set
 1. Put model outputs to ``prediction`` column in [KoBBQ/data/KoBBQ_test_samples.tsv](./data/KoBBQ_test_samples.tsv) and save the file as ``KoBBQ/evaluation/outputs/KoBBQ_test/KoBBQ_test_evaluation_1_{$MODEL}.tsv``.
     - The model outputs should be one of the choices (as in ``choices`` column).
 Otherwise, they will be regarded as <em>out-of-choice</em> answers.